 5. Hello, My Twenties!
 (2016) [a.k.a.
 Age of Youth]

 ‘Hello, My Twenties!’ majorly focuses on the lives of five friends with different personas, likes, dislikes and behavioural characteristics, who come together to stay in a house called Belle Epoque.
 While it was halted after a seasonal run, the Netflix drama has been touted as “charming, with a lot of energy and fun” by many critics and audiences alike.
 The five young women have their own secrets that they don’t share with each other, have their own differences among themselves and often argue and fight but at the end of the day, they stick together or at least manage to.
 The performances are top-notch and so is the character development, with the screenwriters seasoned enough to give all the five characters their own aura and principles that they live by.
 ‘Hello, My Twenties!’ is utterly lovable and graceful, apart from being sexy and endearing at the same time.

 Read More: Best Korean Dramas of 2017

 4. Strong Girl Bong-soon (2017)

-One of the most watched K-dramas on Netflix, ‘Strong Girl Bong-soon’ follows the narrative of the titular Bong-soon, a girl who was born with superhuman strength, something that runs in her family and is passed on to all the females i.e. is matriarchal in nature.
+One of the most-watched K-dramas on Netflix, ‘Strong Girl Bong-soon’ follows the narrative of the titular Bong-soon, a girl who was born with superhuman strength, something that runs in her family and is passed on to all the females i.e. is matriarchal in nature.
 Given her capabilities, Bong-soon aspires big and wants to marry a guy with similar characteristics and has a crush on a police officer Guk-doo.
 She becomes a bodyguard to a rich business magnate and CEO of a gaming firm and starts having a love-hate relationship with him while trying to fight criminal activities in her vicinity.
-A one-of-its-kind storyline, combined with sharp characterizations and a playful, fast-paced script ensure that ‘Strong Girl Bong-soon’ retains its position as one of the most popular TV dramas in Korea.
+A one-of-its-kind storyline, combined with sharp characterizations and a playful, fast-paced script ensures that ‘Strong Girl Bong-soon’ retains its position as one of the most popular TV dramas in Korea.
 Worry not, it is available on Netflix for you to binge.